bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

 1. Add a function to get the feature flag dependencies.
 2. Change the server behavior to put archived feature flags to Redis.(The server does not return archived flags to the SDK at this time.)
-3. Add a `EvaluatedAt` field to GetEvaluationsRequest object.
+3. Add a `EvaluatedAt` and `IsUserAttributesChanged` fields to GetEvaluationsRequest object.
 4. Add implementation to check the timestamp `EvaluatedAt` against feature flag's `UpdatedAt` field.(`UserEvaluationsID` is also continue to be accepted.)
+5. Add implementation to evaluate the features that have targeting rules when `IsUserAttributesChanged` is true.
-5. Modify each SDK to support `EvaluatedAt` and differential update the local data.
+6. Modify each SDK to support `EvaluatedAt` and differential update the local data.
-6. Make GetEvaluationsRequest's `UserEvaluationsID` field deprecated and `Tag` field optional.
+7. Make GetEvaluationsRequest's `UserEvaluationsID` field deprecated and `Tag` field optional.

+## What not to do

+When user attributes are updated, we do not detect which attributes have changed.
+We can do it strictly, but it also makes the code more complex.
+Given the number of feature flags with targeting rules, the impact is considered to be limited.